microsoft/ProjectOxford-ClientSDK/Speech/TextToSpeech/Android/README.md

 The client library
 ==================

-The Text To Speech client library is a client library for Project Oxford Text To Speech REST APIs.
+The Text To Speech client library is a client library for Microsoft Cognitive Services (formerly Project Oxford) Text To Speech REST APIs.

 The sample
 ==========

-This sample is an Android application to demonstrate the use of Project Oxford Text To Speech API.
+This sample is an Android application to demonstrate the use of Microsoft Cognitive Services (formerly Project Oxford) Text To Speech API.

 Requirements